jmoro0408/Podcast_Episode_Recommender/README.md

-# Topic_Modelling
+# Podcast_Episode_Recommender

+So you loved that Stuff You Should Know (SYSK) episode on <i>The Dyatlov Pass Mystery</i>, and want to know which other episodes Josh and chuck have that might be similar?
+Well with over 1500 episodes, it can be hard to choose.

-A natural language processing (NLP) project to analyse topics within the "Stuff You Should Know" (SYSK) podcast series.
+This project uses latent dirichlet allocation (LDA), a natural language processing (NLP) technique, to analyse topics within SYSK episodes and provide similar episode recommendations.

 Full SYSK Transcripts generously provided by OSF<sup>1</sup>.